googleinterns/compatible-product/README.md

 --batch_mining: Whether to use average triplet loss ('normal') or semihard triplet loss ('semihard') etc.
 ```

-You can see a full list and descriptions of model options by:
+You can see a full list and descriptions of the model options by:

 ``` shell
 python main.py --help
 ```

-For example, the following command will train a model with 5 subspaces using initial product color and pattern embeddings as input.
+For example, the following command will train a model with 5 subspaces using initial product color and pattern embeddings as inputs.
 The attention weights will be set to average weights.
 Triplet loss will be calculated using semihard negatives.

 ``` shell